Red Light Therapy Calculator

 Deep Tissue

-Sessions under 30 seconds typically indicate excessive irradiance.
-Sessions over 30 minutes suggest insufficient panel power or incorrect distance measurements.
-Aim for 5-20 minute sessions at moderate irradiance levels.
+Sessions under 30 seconds typically indicate excessive irradiance levels.
+Sessions over 30 minutes suggest insufficient panel power or measurement errors.
+Target 5-20 minute sessions at moderate irradiance for practical daily use.

-Never exceed 200 mW/cm² irradiance.
+Keep irradiance below 200 mW/cm².
 Close eyes during facial treatments.
-Avoid direct eye contact with LED panels.
+Avoid direct eye exposure to LED arrays.

 • At 12 inches: 25 mW/cm²